-We are working on a new design for the cap and we will keep you updated when we ship one once it is approved and available for use.
+We are working on a new design for the battery cap and once it is approved and available for use, we will let you know.
 We are committed to continuously monitoring and improving your experience with our products and will proactively share important safety updates.

 We understand this impacts your experience and are here to support you.
-If you have further questions, please call our Helpline / your Medtronic contact at 0800 633 333.
+If you have further questions, please call our Helpline / your Medtronic contact.